Jaimeloeuf/SS/spec.md

 {

 }
-- Fn/Ifelse/Loop scopes are all block scopes
+- Function / conditionals (IfElse) /Loop scopes are all block scopes
 - variable inheritance in scope
 - child scope can always access things in the outer scope
     - however parent scope cannot access things in child scope